Our Counselors

 Whit Lusk, PLPC

-As a neurodivergent therapist, I tend to work best with people who are navigating challenges related to identity, emotional regulation, obsessive-compulsive patterns, masking, relationship difficulties, or long-standing patterns shaped by trauma or invalidation.
-I believe that beneath every coping strategy is a person doing their best to survive, and my approach reflects that compassion.
-I integrate DBT with IFS-informed parts work to help clients challenge unhelpful behavioral patterns, strengthen self-esteem, and build greater emotional stability and self-understanding.
+As a neurodivergent therapist, Whit works especially well with individuals navigating challenges related to identity, emotional regulation, obsessive-compulsive patterns, masking, relationship difficulties, or long-standing experiences shaped by trauma or invalidation.
+Whit believes that beneath every coping strategy is a person doing their best to cope and survive, and approaches therapy with compassion and understanding.
+By integrating DBT with IFS-informed parts work, Whit helps clients challenge unhelpful patterns, strengthen self-esteem, and develop greater emotional balance, insight, and self-understanding.

 Frankie Salisbury, LPC NCC